njsk45/Mounts-Utilities/README.md

       - The blue orb has the same menu and options as the purple orb (purple orb = mounts orb previously).
       - The blue orb has the same cooldown as the purple orb.

-    - Orbs Menu:
-      - Mob details (Sneak + Right Click to open):
+    - Orbs Menu (Sneak + Right Click to open menu):
+      - Parameters:
+        - Parameters now saves changes as world data.
+      - Mob details:
         - added new feature the "Release" button.
         - added new feature the "Claim" button (Actually named "Tame" in the menu).
         - added new feature the "Gift" button.